siewla/auto-address/README.md

 1. `npm start`

-2. Scan this QR code with your device camera or the Expo Go app:
+2. Scan the QR code with your device camera or the Expo Go app:

-   [QR Code Placeholder]

 3. The app will load automatically in Expo Go